narangmayank/nrf-dude/README.md

 ## Cherry on Cake : nRF Automated CLI

-Before starting, You can setup the commands to be automated inside nrf-automated-cli-commands.txt file in line order
+Before starting, You need to setup the commands to be automated inside nrf-automated-cli-commands.txt file in line order.
+To just get started I've tried to put down few basic commands.
+You can always update the file and test in your way.

 ```bash
 # Step inside script folder